levoai/docs/docs/faqs/satellite-sensor-faqs.md

 ## Satellite

 ### I don't care about data privacy in pre-production.
 Can Levo host the Satellite for me?
 Yes, Levo certainly can host the Satellite for you.
-Please contact `support@levo.ai` for assistance.
+Please contact [Support](mailto:support@levo.ai) for assistance.

 ### Can multiple Sensors send API Traces to the same Satellite?
 Yes.
 Multiple sensors from different hosts/clusters can be configured to send API Traces to the same Satellite.